pasDamola/chat_bot/README.md

-# Medicare Locator
+# Friendly Chatbot

-## A chatbot built with Rasa(an open source framework)  to allow users search for hospitals, nursing homes or home health agencies
+## A chatbot built with Rasa(an open source framework), enabling users to have a friendly conversation